KievL/web-crawler/README.md

 - `EMAILS_TO`: Comma-separated list of email recipients

 - `PASSWORD`: Your email password (preferably an App Password if using Gmail)

+- `GEMINI_KEY`: Your Gemini API key.

+- `AI_PROMPT`: Prompt that will be sent to the IA model to make the summary.
+This prompt will be concatenated with the old and new target HTML contents.

 ### 3. Install dependencies